hugobarzano/apigena/README.md

 ```

-In order to use generator capabilities you can start generating a javascript API but
+In order to use generator capabilities, start generating a javascript API, but
 in the same way you can work with python or golang:

 ```